PuKoren/exploot-protobuf/README.md

 exploot-protobuf
 ================

-The Exploot MMO game protobuf classes
+The Exploot MMO game protobuf classes, used by exploot-client and exploot-server.

+## Dependencies
+Any C compiler, protobuf-c
+Update and run build.sh file